Getting Started: Basics#

 Writing new domains and instances is as easy as writing a few lines of text in a mathematical fashion!
 The complete and up-to-date syntax of the RDDL language is described here.

-A policy interacts with an environment by providing actions or controls in each state. pyRDDLGym provides two simple policies (in addition to Baselines discussed in future sections, many of which are also policies):
+A policy interacts with an environment by providing actions or controls in each state. pyRDDLGym provides two simple policies, which are all instances of pyRDDLGym.core.policy.BaseAgent:

-• RandomAgent - samples a random action according to the env.action_space and the maximum number of allowed concurrent actions as specified in the RDDL file.
+• RandomAgent samples a random action according to the env.action_space and the maximum number of concurrent actions specified in the RDDL file.

 For example, to initialize a random policy: